Maples7/kong-config-manager/README.md

 # use `kcm-config.json` and apply configurations of Kong instance `main`
 kcm apply

+# apply configurations of Kong instance `main` without using git to track diffs
+kcm apply --no-git

 # use `kcm-config.json` and apply configurations of all Kong instances concurrently
 kcm apply --all